pyprg/graphparser/README.md

 underscore of the node are not part of the ID (name).
 This gives the chance to place nodes in one text line which have no relation.
 Chains of attributes are attributes separated by a single comma or space.
-Again The first character of the attribute sequence is used to find the assodiated node/edge.
+Again the first character of the attribute sequence is used to find the associated node/edge.

 # object parser